aelam757/dayPlanner/README.md

 Day Planner

-Description
-This is a day planner created using JavaScript.
-This was a huge learning experience, and while there are still a few things I'm working out, it's generally how I envisioned it.
-I went into this knowing very little about APIs, localStorage, setting intervals, etc, and although I most definitely have a lot more to learn,I believe I now have a solid foundation to build upon.

-Installation
+Description:
+This planner was made in kinda a rush.
+I am proud of the way I have been able to make my projects astheticly look.
+But Im still honing my skills as far as JavaScript and jQuery goes.
+I hope you enjoy the work I've done getting this app to work.

+Installation:
-Clone to your local machine and open in your favorite code editor to check it out!
+Clone to your local machine and open in your favorite code editor to check it out.
 Or visit the deployed version at: Day Planner on GitHub Pages

-Technologies Utilized
+Languages Used:
-HTML5, CSS3, Bootstrap 4, JavaScript, jQuery, Moment.js
+HTML5, CSS3, Bootstrap 4, JavaScript, jQuery

-Information, Important Notes, etc
-I started building this application at a time when I was just getting my feet wet with APIs and JavaScript in general.
-That being said, the end goal for this application is:

-Increase the responsiveness and overall aesthetic of the application.
-Give user the ability to choose from several themes, day mode/night mode, etc.
-Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

-License
-[MIT] MIT License

 Copyright (c) [2020] [Alan Elam]